PLeVasseur/plog/README.md

 Or my [resume](Pete-LeVasseur-Resume.pdf)!

+## Rust Safety-Critical Consortium

+I serve as chair for the [Coding Guidelines Subcommittee](https://github.com/rustfoundation/safety-critical-rust-consortium/tree/main/subcommittee/coding-guidelines) of the [Rust Safety-Critical Consortium](https://github.com/rustfoundation/safety-critical-rust-consortium).

+The announcement by the Rust Foundation is [here](https://foundation.rust-lang.org/news/announcing-the-safety-critical-rust-consortium/).

 ## Oxidation Partners

 I run a Rust consultancy that can support you on your journey to safer software!
 Feel free to reach out below.